-Note: This page contains information about the side effects of tetracaine topical.
-Some of the dosage forms included on this document may not apply to the brand name Dermocaine.
+Note: This document contains side effect information about tetracaine topical.
+Some of the dosage forms listed on this page may not apply to the brand name Dermocaine.

-In addition to its needed effects, some unwanted effects may be caused by tetracaine topical (the active ingredient contained in Dermocaine).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, tetracaine topical (the active ingredient contained in Dermocaine) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking tetracaine topical, check with your doctor or nurse immediately:Incidence not known:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking tetracaine topical:

 - Blurred vision